aimms/documentation/webui/map-widget.rst

 *	Latitude: A 1-dimensional parameter specifying the latitude coordinates for the nodes set with the selected index
 *	Longitude: A 1-dimensional parameter specifying the longitude coordinates for the node set with the selected index
 *	Size: A 1-dimensional parameter specifying the dynamic sizes for the node set with the selected index.
 Nodes which have an undefined size or 0 will not be drawn on the map.
-*	Maximum Reference Size: A scalar parameter that is used to relative size the nodes based on a fixed value when Size is configured.
+*	Maximum Reference Size: A scalar parameter that is used to relative size the nodes based on a fixed value when Size is specified.
 When undefined, the nodes are relatively sized based on the maximum value in the Size identifier.
-This option is applicable only when the Size has also been configured for the node set.
+This option is applicable only when the Size has also been specified for the node set.
 *	Icon: The icon you want to associate with a node set.
 You can select from a list of 1600+ icons, the reference can be found in the `icon list. <../_static/aimms-icons/icons-reference.html>`_

 .. tip::